rgiosa10/python-intermed-1-cr/README.md

 #### By Ruben Giosa

-#### This repo includes several functions that illustrates skills using dictionaries, lists, lambda functions, classes, args/kwargs, type hints and doc strings, and try and except.
+#### This repo includes several functions that illustrates skills using dictionaries, lists, lambda functions, classes, `*args` and `**kwargs`, type hints and docstrings, and exception handling.

 <br>